3 min read

 Bell Fuel & Tank Services, also known as the Bell FTS Program, was created in 2015 to provide professionals with stored fuel with a knowledgeable partner who’s willing and able to give them exactly what their stored fuel really needs.

 That’s why the Bell FTS Program offers The Hybrid Approach To Fuel Management - everything you (and your stored fuel) need for a complete solution.
 It’s what sets Bell Fuel & Tank Services apart from all of these other potential partners.

 The Bell FTS Program’s Hybrid Approach gives you everything you need and nothing you don’t.
-It provides the best high quality, proven chemical solutions in combination with the most effective fuel and tank cleaning processes around.
-Both supported by ASTM and other testing methods to define your fuel’s exact problem and show you when it’s solved.
+It provides the best high-quality, proven chemical solutions in combination with the most effective fuel and tank cleaning processes around.
+Both are supported by ASTM and other testing methods to define your fuel’s exact problem and show you when it’s solved.

 Bell FTS customers rest easier knowing their stored fuel problems are solved with the best solution for their situation.
 So they can spend their time getting back to business.

-This quality cannot be overemphasized.
-Taking the best chemical fuel treatments in the industry and combining them with the other elements of the Bell Fuel & Tank Services program gives Bell FTS customers peace of mind that money can’t buy.
+This quality is paramount.
+Combining premier chemical fuel treatments with the Bell Fuel & Tank Services program offers customers unparalleled peace of mind.